solaris-83/UIFramework/README.md

 ## Usage examples

-The snippets below use the public types in this repository, grouped by which library they belong to (see [Solution Architecture](#solution-architecture)):
+The snippets below use the public types in the `UIFramework` project (the only project in `UIFramework.sln`), primarily under the `UIFramework.UIElements` namespace.

-- Core elements (interactive/display/layout/feedback/composite): `UIFramework.UIElements` — from the new `UIFramework` project.
-- Predefined pages: `UIFrameworkDotNet.PredefinedPages` — from the legacy `UIFrameworkDotNet` project.
-- Page host: `UIFrameworkDotNet.LibraryUI` — from the legacy `UIFrameworkDotNet` project.

-> ⚠️ These are shown together for illustration only.
-In real code, do not mix `using UIFramework.UIElements;` and `using UIFrameworkDotNet;` in the same class expecting the types to interoperate — they are separate, unrelated class hierarchies.
-Pick one library based on the project you are working in.

 ### Interactive elements